imnd/tachyon/README.md

 - XSLT template system;
 - component for publishing js and css resource files.

+The code was written in compliance with the PSR-2 standard.
 All PHP and JS code, except datepicker is written by me.